|Peripheral Nerves of the Foot|

 - Your doctor may need to evaluate other family members for this condition.

 - IV immunoglobulins

 - Plasmapheresis —done to exchange plasma in the blood

 - Manage chronic medical conditions with the help of your doctor.
-If you have diabetes, visit a podiatrist for yearly exams.
+If you have diabetes, make sure you have regular foot exams.

 - Limit your alcohol intake to a moderate level.
 This means two or fewer drinks per day for men and one or fewer for women.

 - Avoid toxic chemicals.